amitchatterjee/knowledgenet/doc/concepts.md

             self.gender = gender
             self.age = age
 ```
-Note that facts may also include classes/types provided by python, as long as the types are hashable.
-For example, a fact can be of type - tuple[int].
+Note that facts may also include classes and types provided by python built-in and external packages, as long as the types are hashable.
+For example, a fact can be of type - tuple, frozenset, etc..
 Pyrete includes a set of container classes to facilitate rule creation that operates on a group of facts.
 These classes are covered in a separate document.

 ### FactSet
 A FactSet include all the facts that are part of the current execution of rules.
 As mentioned above, new facts can be inserted to the Factset, facts can be deleted from the Factset or facts can be updated by rules during a Rete execution.